nestordemeure/nestordemeure.github.io/content/cooking/sweet/cakes/banana_bread.md

 * mix the sugar in
 * mix and mash the bananas in[^mixture]
 * mix in the eggs
-* mix in he vanilla and milk
+* mix in the vanilla and milk

 * chop the walnuts and add to taste
 * chop the chocolate and add to taste